 I am always on call for any food that may be requested, so if anyone is awake onboard, I am not far.
 Crew dinner goes out typically at 5 pm with guests on, and guest dinner could be plated and coursed or family-style and could be anytime between 6 pm-10 pm or later.

-How have you incorporated the flavours and tastes of your travels in your cooking?
+How have you incorporated the flavours and tastes of your travels into your cooking?

 Travel is the best way to find inspiration as a chef, which is a blessing that you can travel so much as a yacht chef.

 I find that I am often daydreaming of things that I have eaten and want to recreate even a resemblance of that flavour.
 Once you’ve been to many countries, your brain starts cataloguing flavours and how, for example, butter or cheese tastes in one place vs. another.
 You eventually get to the point where you can confidently create new dishes just by combining flavours mentally and pulling from food memories.

 After spending a good amount of time in NZ, I am constantly craving slow-roasted lamb.